isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-where-do-flea-larvae-live.markdown

 slug: /where-do-flea-larvae-live/
 lastmod: 2025-05-07T12:21:29+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Flea larvae are concentrated in places that pets sleep or relax like carpet fibers.
 Also, the carpet fibers may hinder [insecticides like foggers](https://pestpolicy.com/best-fogger-for-fleas/) from easily penetrating and killing the larvae.
 **On where do flea larvae live?
-Fleas larvae will live in those micro-habitats that are dark, with moderate temperature, and high humidity with enough flea food.Â **
+Fleas larvae will live in those micro-habitats that are dark, with moderate temperature, and high humidity with enough flea food. **
-- **So, in your home, you'll find flea larvae (and overÂ **80% of the fleas) growing incarpet fibers.
+- **So, in your home, you'll find flea larvae (and over **80% of the fleas) growing incarpet fibers.
-- **You'll also get fleas larvae around the pet's resting areas - including around dog houses, holstered furniture, floorboard cracks, and pet bedding.Â **
+- **You'll also get fleas larvae around the pet's resting areas - including around dog houses, holstered furniture, floorboard cracks, and pet bedding. **
 You may try
 [these steam cleaners](https://pestpolicy.com/best-steam-cleaner-for-fleas/)
 .